appgate/sdp-operator/README.md

 # SDP Operator
-SDP Operator is a cloud-native project to declaratively configure and sync the state of an Appgate SDP system.
+SDP Operator is a cloud-native project to declaratively configure an Appgate SDP system.

 SDP Operator supports the following API versions:
 * v14 (Appgate version 5.3)